jsolson4/mke_crime/README.md

 ### WeaponUsed_Classification_Process
 Contains a description of the process of taking 915 different WeaponsUsed classifications and condensing them down to 24 categories.

+### map data 2018
+The dataset was uploaded to kepler.gl for map creation of the hexagonal denisty mappings.
+This data set contains the variables crime, latitude, and longitude.
+You can use this data to recreate the mapping from the Medium article.

+### mke_clust_2018 & clust_table_edited
+These tables contain the data that was uploaded to kepler.gl for map creation of the cluster data. mke_clust_2018 contains the latitude, longitude, and cluster labels, while clust_table_edited contains the icon assignments and mappings for the approximate cluster centers.
+You can use this data to recreate the mapping from the Medium article.